 - Can cause shadows and dark corners

-Anyone on the hunt for an all-around top-notch garage lighting system should certainly check out the Sunco Lighting 2 Pack Industrial LED Shop Light for its ease of installation, standard electrical plugs, and brightness.
-However, when it comes to saving a bit of dough, the Illuminator 360 could be one of the best deals going on the garage lighting market.
+Anyone on the hunt for an all-around top-notch garage lighting system should certainly check out the Sunco Lighting 2-pack for its ease of installation, standard electrical plugs, and brightness.
+However, when it comes to saving a bit of dough, the Illuminator 360 garage lighting could be one of the best deals.

 I’m somewhat of a nerd over things like garage lighting, so performing a hands-on test comparing all of these products was a blast.
-There were various aspects I took into consideration.
+There were various aspects I took into consideration in the course of my testing.

 The Advantages of Owning the Best Garage Lighting